FirmwGuy/CacadeDP/readme.md

 Different applications have different storage needs.
 CDP provides multiple data structures to store records, allowing optimal choices based on usage patterns.

 CDP uses multiple data structure types to store collections of records.
-The optimal storage can be selected at runtime or load-time, and switched according to profiling.
+The optimal storage for each record can be selected at runtime or load-time, and switched according to profiling.

 * **Linked List:** Doubly-linked list for efficient insert/remove.